 Henry Bros.
-Co. added to its ever-growing portfolio of affordable housing developments this summer with the groundbreaking of Crescent Place, a nearly $30 million development at 310 W. Rand Road in Arlington Heights, Illinois.
+Co. added to its ever-growing portfolio of affordable housing developments when it broke ground on Crescent Place, a nearly $30 million development at 310 W. Rand Road in Arlington Heights, Illinois.

 The owner is a joint venture between the Housing Trust Group (HTG) based in Florida and Turnstone Development based in Chicago.
 The architect is UrbanWorks with Groundwork, Krogstad Land Design, Eco Achievers, and UpHoldings rounding out the design team.
 This project is expected to be completed in 2023.